864-654-6042

 What Happens at the Closing:

 After the title work is completed, your file will be assigned to one of our closing paralegals.
-Your closing attorney will act on behalf of your mortgage lender and will orchestrate the signing of numerous documents.
+Your closing attorney will work with your mortgage lender and will facilitate signing of numerous documents.
 Usually, the purchaser(s) or borrower(s) will sign a:

 • Promissory Note – The “IOU” which specifies the borrowed amount, interest rate, and the time in which the debt will be repaid.

-• Security Deed – The deed that allows the lender to foreclose on the property if the borrower fails to repay the debt.
-The Security Deed is recorded with the County.
+• Mortgage – The deed that allows the lender to foreclose on the property if the borrower fails to repay the debt.
+The mortgage is recorded with the County.

 • Closing Disclosure and other lender documents.